NavinBondade/Foretelling-The-Stock-Price-Behavior-With-Top-20-News-Headlines/README.md

 </a>
 </p>
 <img src="https://www.thestreet.com/.image/t_share/MTcwMDkyODc4NDY5NTM5MTAy/stock-price-lead.jpg" alt="Fake_And_Real_News_Classification" width="970" height="510">
-<p>News headline plays a critical role in determining the stock price behavior that mainly because most of the stockholder makes stock related decisions based on recent news.
-And that's why the sentiment of the news related to a particular company highly determines whether the stock of that company will grow up, down, or stay the same.
-To predict this behavior of the stocks I have created a deep learning system that helps to determine how the stock will behave based on the top twenty news headlines.</p>
+<p>News headlines play a crucial role in influencing stock price movements, as many investors base their trading decisions on the latest information.
+The sentiment expressed in these headlines—whether positive, negative, or neutral—directly affects the perception of a company's future performance, thereby impacting its stock price.
+Recognizing this, I have developed an advanced deep learning system that analyzes the sentiment of the top twenty news headlines related to a specific company to predict how its stock is likely to behave.
+By evaluating the emotional tone of the news, the system provides insights into whether a stock will rise, fall, or remain stable, offering valuable guidance to investors.

+The deep learning system leverages Natural Language Processing (NLP) to understand and process news sentiment effectively.
+Trained on a vast dataset of historical stock prices and corresponding news articles, the model identifies complex patterns and relationships between headline sentiment and stock price movements.
+This predictive capability allows investors to anticipate market shifts with greater accuracy, helping them make more informed decisions.
+By providing a more comprehensive view of how external news events shape stock prices, this system empowers investors to adopt a more strategic and data-driven approach to trading.</p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Tensorflow</li>